finwistic

 1m 58s

-Mark Minervini·How Mark Minervini Became a Market Wizard·Stock Selection#Breakout#Earnings Acceleration
+Mark Minervini·How Mark Minervini Became a Market Wizard·Stock Selection#Breakout

-Ryan walks through a live Generac (GNRC) chart as a model of base analysis.
-He draws a trend line over the majority of the downtrend to identify the natural breakout level, then traces the stock's breakout, pullback, and subsequent run.
-The fundamental story (generator demand backlog six months long due to aging electrical infrastructure, Texas freeze, California wildfires) confirms what the chart was already showing: institutions were accumulating well before the catalyst was obvious.
-The lesson: the chart shows the accumulation, the news explains why — but if you wait for the news, the move is already underway.
+The Generac fundamental story — generator demand backlog six months long due to aging electrical infrastructure, the Texas freeze, California wildfires — confirmed what the chart was already showing: institutions were accumulating well before the catalyst was obvious to the public.
+Ryan's principle: the chart shows the accumulation, the news explains why — but if you wait for the news, the move is already underway.
+The combination of a well-formed base and a genuine fundamental catalyst creates the highest-probability setup.
+One without the other is a trade; both together is a conviction position.

-David Ryan·The Market Wizard Trading System — David Ryan·Stock Selection#Breakout
+David Ryan·The Market Wizard Trading System — David Ryan·Catalysts & Inflections

-The magic elixir — building a recipe for an ideal trade
+The magic elixir — liquidity, ADR, and building a checklist for a super stock

 Ted and his partner Conor took CAN SLIM and modified it into what they call the magic elixir — a checklist of characteristics that define a super stock.
-The criteria start with liquidity (no getting trapped, especially with client money), then high ADR/ATR (stocks moving less than 1% a day require too long to produce gains), strong fundamentals tied to a growth story or catalyst, and chart confirmation.
-The name is deliberate: no single ingredient works alone, but when all criteria converge — liquid, high ADR, earnings growth, theme, setup — the resulting trade has a qualitatively different character than stocks meeting only some criteria.
-The framework is rooted in O'Neal but adapted for a more volatile, theme-driven modern market.
+The first criteria are technical: liquidity (no getting trapped, especially with client money — typically $300M+ average daily volume for the main fund) and high ADR/ATR (stocks moving less than 1% a day require too long to produce meaningful gains, and the wait erodes conviction).
+The name is deliberate: no single ingredient works alone, but when all criteria converge, the resulting trade has a qualitatively different character than stocks meeting only some criteria.

 Ted Zhang·Trading $30 Million at Age 25 — Ted Zhang, Momentum Portfolio Manager·Stock Selection#CANSLIM